Kong/docs.konghq.com/app/enterprise/1.3-x/developer-portal/configuration/authentication/oidc.md

 ### Introduction

-The [OpenID Connect Plugin](/hub/kong-inc/openid-connect/) (OIDC) allows the Dev Portal to hook into existing authentication setups using third-party *Identity Providers* (IdP) such as Google, Yahoo, Microsoft Azure AD, etc.
+The [OpenID Connect Plugin](/hub/kong-inc/openid-connect/) (OIDC) allows the Kong Developer Portal to hook into existing authentication setups using third-party *Identity Providers* (IdP) such as Google, Yahoo, Microsoft Azure AD, etc.

 [OIDC](/hub/kong-inc/openid-connect/) must be used with